Character sheet for the James Bond film On Her Majesty's Secret Service.

-- Action Girl: Of the civilian Bond Girls, Tracy is by far the most adventurous, fearless, and resourceful, pulling off multiple stunts and even fending off a few mooks.
+- Action Girl: Of the civilian Bond Girls, Tracy is pretty adventurous, fearless and resourceful, pulling off multiple car stunts and even fending off a few mooks on her own.

 - Big Damn Heroes: Arrives just in time in Switzerland to save Bond with her driving talents.

-- Blue Blood: She inherited the title of "Countess di Vincenzo" from her previous husband.
+- Blue Blood: She inherited the title of "Countess di Vicenzo" from her previous husband.